Academics

 • Spanish

 Our Spanish classroom at Central mirrors our collaborative, hands‐on approach found throughout the entire school.
-In addition to learning Spanish through conversation and literature, students engage with Latin American culture, too.
+In addition to learning Spanish through conversation, literature, and song, students engage with Latin American culture, too.
 Our program develops an awareness that this second, most-spoken language in the world exists beyond our Central classroom by examining communities both near and far.